ajaniv/playpen/site_analytics/README.md

 * Error handling
 *  Unit testing

-#Architecture Overview
-##Key Messages
+## Key Messages
-*Scale horizontally and vertically with page visit POST event  nodes (Apache, Django) *Page visit event  stored in distributed cache which may not require persistent store (i.e. memcached,  redis).
+* Scale horizontally and vertically with page visit POST event  nodes (Apache, Django)
+* Page visit event  stored in distributed cache which may not require persistent store (i.e. memcached,  redis).
 Data is validated balancing speed vs data quality requirements
 *Multiple nodes host collector processes which are triggered by timed messages (i.e. celery)  collect the data,  perform second level validation, generate exception reports, store the  statistics in persistent backed distributed cache
-*Agent requests for top pages, page hit delta  fetch  the  data from the distributed cache *Ability to handle raw page visit data processing  in real time is questionable, requiring a level of event data  consolidation.
+* Agent requests for top pages, page hit delta  fetch  the  data from the distributed cache
+* Ability to handle raw page visit data processing  in real time is questionable, requiring a level of event data  consolidation.

-##Discussion points
+## Discussion points
-*The PageVisit event data may be discarded  unless there are requirements for historical data analysis at the granularity of the event
+* The PageVisit event data may be discarded  unless there are requirements for historical data analysis at the granularity of the event
-*Page statistics capture frequency needs to be balanced with data analysis requirements.
+* Page statistics capture frequency needs to be balanced with data analysis requirements.
 Are there any requirements to view the data at 1 second intervals?
 60 seconds?
 Feels more likely that a number of 5 seconds which create a technical scalability challenge
-*Page view activity change requests should allow a from, to period  parameters, and not only be limited to the last two snapshots
+* Page view activity change requests should allow a from, to period  parameters, and not only be limited to the last two snapshots
-*Authentication token used within get params and not within HTTP header.
+* Authentication token used within get params and not within HTTP header.

-##Physical Architecture
+## Physical Architecture
 Note: missing load balancers, processes running on each node,  process interaction, database replication,  WAN replication for  global data distribution
 See diagram in docs/PhysicalArchitecture.jpg.

-##Simplified  Analytics Data Work Flow
+## Simplified  Analytics Data Work Flow
 See diagram in docs/DataWorkflow.jpg
 * N number of agents produce concurrent PageVisit event data
 * N number of collector process instances: